Package 'chromatographR'

 Value

-A peak table similar to the input peak table, but with duplicate columns combined according to the specified criteria.
+A peak table derived from the original, but with columns corresponding to duplicate peaks combined according to the specified criteria.

 Author(s)